crtallent/PyBer_Analysis/README.md

 * The average fare per driver was $16.57 in urban areas; however, this amount nearly doubled in suburban areas, and tripled in rural areas.

 ![total_fare_by_city_type](https://github.com/crtallent/PyBer_Analysis/blob/main/Analysis/total_fare.jpg)

+## PyBer Summary

+Upon analysis of this data, there are some areas that could be looked at further.
+One recommendation would be to look at urban city fare amounts, as the average fare per ride and per driver are much lower than in suburban and rural areas.
+Another recommendation would be to look into getting more drivers in underserved areas, such as suburban and rural areas.
+Finally, since fares are much higher in rural areas than in suburban and urban areas, decreasing fares may increase the amount of rides completed.